chromice/ae/README.md

     ->required();

 $form['birth_date'] = \ae\form\date('Date of birth')
-    ->max('-18 years', 'You must be at least 18 years old!');
+    // compare to date 18 years ago using strtotime() ->max('-18 years', 'You must be at least 18 years old!');

 $form['photos'] = \ae\form\file('Photos of you')